Sexual Assault, Violence and Harassment (Title IX)

 Where can I go to report incidents of sexual discrimination, assault, violence, harassment, intimate partner violence or stalking?

-If you are a STUDENT, you are encouraged to speak to The Dean of Students, Title IX Coordinator, University Police, Psychological Counseling Services, Health Services, Resident Director, Resident Assistants, Student Leaders, Orientation Leader, Dean, Faculty or Faculty Chair*.
+If you are a STUDENT, you are encouraged to speak to the Title IX Coordinator, University Police, Psychological Counseling Services, Health Services, Office of Student Conduct & Community Standards, Resident Director, Resident Assistants, Student Leaders, Orientation Leader, Dean, Faculty or Faculty Chair*.
 They have information on where to report and where to get help and support.

 If you are an EMPLOYEE, you are encouraged to report concerns or knowledge of sexual harassment or violence to your supervisor, Human Resources, Diversity & Inclusion, or the Title IX Coordinator.